fonturbel/PhenotypicSelectionGS/README.md

 ## Publication

-This manuscript has been sent to Evolutionary Ecology on June 22th 2020.
+This manuscript is under consideration for publication in **Evolutionary Ecology**.

 ## Terms of use